A woman sits at her desk with a dog in her arms as she works on her computer and smiles.

-Sustainable Office: How to Reduce CO2 Emissions by Up to 70%
+Sustainable Office: How Hybrid Work Can Cut CO₂ Emissions by Up to 70%

 by Julia Zahmow